portablestew/expert-among-us/README.md

 | File paths and code only | Code semantics | Natural language text |
 | No authorship context | No authorship context | Preserves expert's decision-making patterns |

+### Case Study Validation

+A **[blind comparative analysis](case-studies/summary.md)** of the expert-among-us MCP was conducted on the OpenRA game engine, comparing outcomes with and without the MCP across two technical scenarios.
+The analysis was performed without prior knowledge of expert-among-us or its purpose, including stripping the tool description from the conversation history.
+This provides an unbiased (albeit AI-generated) evaluation.

+**Key Findings:**
+- **45% token reduction** for debugging tasks (24.3k vs 44.0k tokens)
+- **18% average cost savings** across both scenarios
+- Successfully identified a regression that standard exploration missed
+- Provided historical context and design rationale not available through code inspection alone

+The case study demonstrates measurable efficiency gains and qualitative improvements in debugging and architecture understanding.
+For the detailed comparison, see [case-studies/summary.md]() and the [raw conversation files](case-studies/OpenRA/).

 ### Synthetic Commit Context

 Not all commit messages are created equal.
 Fortunately, transformer LLMs are excellent at filling in the blanks.